VariantSync/SyncStudy/README.md

 You can find detailed information on how to install Docker and build the container in the [INSTALL](INSTALL.md) file, including detailed descriptions of each step and troubleshooting advice.
 Information about the software and hardware requirements can be found in the [REQUIREMENTS](REQUIREMENTS.md) file.

 ## Study Replication
-[Docker might be very slow on Windows](https://www.createit.com/blog/make-docker-on-windows-fast-again-2022/).
+[Docker might be slow on Windows](https://www.createit.com/blog/make-docker-on-windows-fast-again-2022/).
 Therefore, we recommend replicating the study on any Linux distro or on WSL2.

 ### 0. Preparation
 - Start the docker deamon.